codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 {% endhighlight %}
 <hr>

-There're still some parts that we have to write in order to have this piece of code to compile and work, for example, what is that `closure_destructor` function?
+There are still some parts that we have to write in order to have this piece of code to compile and work, for example, what is that `closure_destructor` function?
 What about that `info` structure that we update in `on_write` and `on_read`?
 We can see that those have to do with some calls to `hashtable_*`